 Hey, thanks for visiting!
-I hope you'll find my art and writing interests you.
+I hope you'll find my art and writing interest you.
 Without an audience, the work of people in the arts is pretty lonely.
 We are inspired by feedback and motivated by you.

 Briefly - I am a former journalist who was lucky enough to write for a living.
 In that role, I visited a bronze foundry and wrote a feature story for a newspaper.
 I was fascinated, so I gave it a try myself and was amazed to find that my first attempt at a sculpture wasn't bad!
 And, I'd loved the whole, complicated process.
 That was my start in the ancient art of sculpting for bronze.